What Happens at Academy

 Accepted applicants will be sent an on-boarding site that includes detailed information on flights, transportation, lodging, meals, and how to prepare.

 Begins: Monday 7/29 in the late afternoon--allowing for early flights in to LAX that day

 Ends: Friday 8/2 in the early afternoon--allowing for evening flights out of LAX

 *specific details about flight times will be emailed to accepted applicants

 Shuttles to and from Los Angeles International Airport (LAX), and all other event transportation is provided so there is no need to rent a car.

 Lodging and Food:

-Program Fees are all inclusive; Lodging is provided for 5 days and 4 nights (Monday 7/30 - Friday 8/3) on the Biola University campus.
-Meals, snacks, and beverages are also provided starting with dinner on Monday and ending with lunch on Friday.
+Program Fees are all inclusive once you arrive in Los Angeles.
+Lodging is provided for 5 days and 4 nights (Monday 7/29 - Friday 8/2) on the Biola University campus, and all meals, snacks, and beverages are provided starting with dinner on Monday and ending with lunch on Friday.